UPDATE on 7 July 2021:

 https://<ip address> into a browser, you’ll still be able to access the dashboard as long as you’re on the same network as the device.
 For example, to access my device I would use

 If you'd like to log in to Grafana and start playing with the settings, the default credentials are

 How does it work?

 This project has 3 main components, which are separated into 3 services.
 These are the names of the services you’ll see on your balenaCloud dashboard:

 - InfluxDB - A database, used for storing sensor readings

 - Sensor - The Python library and code for accessing the sensor, taking readings and saving them in the database

 - Grafana - Used for creating a dashboard with graphs & reports

 The BME680 sensor from Bosch gives us readings for temperature, humidity, pressure and a gas content reading provided in terms of resistance.
 The sensors for temperature, humidity, and pressure give us useful readings out of the box, but the gas resistance reading on its own is not a lot of use.
 It gives us an indication of the change in compounds in the air, so when the sensor application starts, it sets a baseline and monitors change.
-The indicative air quality reading is given as a range from 0 to 500 where lower is better.
+The air quality reading is given as a range from 0 to 500 where lower is better.
 See the table below for an idea of mapping, taken from the Bosch BME680 datasheet

 If you're using the Sense HAT, which doesn't have a gas sensor, we've approximated the air quality reading using target values for temperature and humidity.